steveloughran/kerberos_and_hadoop/sections/kerberos_the_madness.md

 Warning: Windows does not reverse-DNS 127.0.0.1 to localhost or the local machine name; this can cause problems with MiniKDC tests in Windows, where adding a `user/127.0.0.1@REALM` principal will be needed [example](https://github.com/apache/hadoop/blob/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-registry/src/test/java/org/apache/hadoop/registry/secure/AbstractSecureRegistryTest.java#L209).

+## Kerberos's defences against replay attacks

+from the javadocs of `org.apache.hadoop.ipc.Client.handleSaslConnectionFailure()`:

+    /**
+     * If multiple clients with the same principal try to connect to the same
+     * server at the same time, the server assumes a replay attack is in
+     * progress.
+This is a feature of kerberos.
+In order to work around this,
+     * what is done is that the client backs off randomly and tries to initiate
+     * the connection again.
+     */

+That's a good defence on the surface, "multiple connections from same principal == attack", which doesn't scale to Hadoop clusters.
+Hence the sleep

 ----

 # Checklists